pl4nty/garden/src/site/notes/Microsoft/Azure/Data Explorer.md

 This approach also allows request sharding, but JWT parsing isn't supported by Front Door or particularly safe (encrypted tokens in future?) so it'd need a custom hint to route by tenant/user IDs.
 A custom header would work for first-party clients, but not integrations like Defender/Sentinel/WebExplorer.

 Custom middleware would have performance impacts, so I tried a native edge solution with Cloudflare Workers.
 This routes to different clusters based on the `tenant_ctry` claim.
 If the client respects redirect response codes, GET requests could be further optimised.
+I've only tested with WebExplorer which uses POSTs for queries.

 ```js
 export default {